Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 5, more

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-'Thursday Night Football' opens Week 5 of the NFL schedule with a key NFC West matchup.
+A key NFC West matchup on 'Thursday Night Football' opens Week 5 of the NFL schedule.
 Teams battling for NFC supremacy meet when the San Francisco 49ers take on the Los Angeles Rams.
 The 49ers may be without starting quarterback Brock Purdy (toe).
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
 The 49ers are coming off a disappointing 26-21 loss to the Jacksonville Jaguars, while the Rams handed the Indianapolis Colts their first loss, 27-20.
-The sports schedule on Tuesday also includes four MLB Wild Card matchups to consider on the best DFS apps.
+The sports schedule on Wednesday also includes four MLB Wild Card matchups to consider on the best DFS apps.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.